-Managed Services has become an important factor in your business’ ability to transform and drive innovation.
-But critically too, it can reduce your exposure to risk.
+Managed Services have become an important factor in your business’ ability to transform and drive innovation.
+But critically too, they can reduce your exposure to risk.
 For mid-sized businesses struggling with a whole host of risk dilemmas, Managed Services could be the answer.

 But, let’s rewind slightly.
 There was a time when the role of IT (and to a large extent is still evident), was to simply keep technology up and running.
 It was essentially a reactive role, ensuring the day-to-day got done.
 If email crashed, you’d ask the IT guy to reboot the server.
 He also kept the network going, added or deleted users; and when space got too tight, would purchase some more storage.